Residential Independence project

 Where are the RIPL Housing projects?

-RIPL has completed seven projects to date, which has created 34 individual client apartments and units.
+RIPL has completed nine projects to date, which has created 45 individual client apartments and units.

 These developments are located in Abbotsford (completed in 2013), Lilydale (completed in 2014), Glenroy (completed in 2016), Frankston (completed in 2016), Wheelers Hill (completed in 2018), a second development in Glenroy (completed in 2019) and Geelong (completed in 2020)

-RIPL will also be delivering new developments in Ringwood, Bendigo and the Melbourne CBD.
+RIPL have also delivered new apartment developments in Ringwood and the Melbourne CBD (both completed in 2022).

 Frankston independent living units video